You May Not Have to Pay Akinika Debt Recovery!

 They have a number of big name clients, who they then collect debt for.
-This includes HMRC, DWP and also the TV Licensing Service too.
+This includes HMRC, DWP, TV Licensing Service, PayPal, Santander and several loan companies.
 They do not buy debt and then chase this debt.

 Why are Akinika Debt Collection contacting me?

 The debt collection industry is booming.
 Debt collectors like Akinika will purchase debt from a lender for often as little as 20% of the face value of what is owed.
 They then collect the money that is owed and keeping a profit when the payment is made in full.

 Akinika Debt Collection may be getting in touch with you because they have purchased debt that you owe to another lender, however, they now manage (and chase payments for) that debt.Wait, is this really money that you owe?

 Read what to do if you can’t pay back your loan.

 When you are contacted by a debt collection company the first thing that you need to do is to establish where the original debt has come from and the amount that was owed to them.
 There is a good chance that by the time Akinika Debt Collection come to you, there have been a number of charges, not to mention interest added to the amount that you owe.
 This will take it up to a much higher amount then you originally owed.

 Once you know this you should write to Akinika Debt Collection and ask them to send you a copy of your original credit agreement.
 If they are unable to provide you with this information, then you have no obligation to make a payment to them.
 Quite the opposite in fact, you may even be able to set about claiming a refund.